Skip to Content

 Generate PDF

-Mr. Agresta is licensed to practice in New York, Wyoming, New Jersey and Washington, D.C. and holds an MBA from the University of St. Gallen (HSG) in Switzerland.
-He is a dual citizen of Italy and the United States, is fluent in English, Italian, German, and Spanish, and is a licensed pilot and avid skier.
+Mr. Agresta is admitted in New York, Wyoming, New Jersey, and Washington, D.C.
+He holds an MBA from the University of St. Gallen (HSG) in Switzerland, is a dual citizen of Italy and the United States, and is fluent in English, Italian, German, and Spanish.
+He is an avid skier and pilot.

 Bar Admissions